OWASP/www-project-top-10-for-large-language-model-applications/2_0_vulns/LLM07_SystemPromptLeakage.md

 ### Description

-The system prompt leakage vulnerability in LLMs refers to the risk that the system prompts or instructions used to steer the behaviour of the model can also contain sensitive information that was not intended to be discovered.
-System prompts are designed to guide the model's output based on the requirements of the application, but may inadvertantly contain secrets.
+The system prompt leakage vulnerability in LLMs refers to the risk that the system prompts or instructions used to steer the behavior of the model can also contain sensitive information that was not intended to be discovered.
+System prompts are designed to guide the model's output based on the requirements of the application, but may inadvertently contain secrets.
 When discovered, this information can be used to facilitate other attacks.

 It's important to understand that the system prompt should not be considered a secret, nor should it be used as a security control.
-Accordingly, sensitive data such as credentials, connection strings, etc. should not be contained within the system prompt langauge.
+Accordingly, sensitive data such as credentials, connection strings, etc. should not be contained within the system prompt language.

 Similarly, if a system prompt contains information describing different roles and permissions, or sensitive data like connection strings or passwords, while the disclosure of such information may be helpful, the fundamental security risk is not that these have been disclosed, it is that the application allows bypassing strong session management and authorization checks by delegating these to the LLM, and that sensitive data is being stored in a place that it should not be.